Emile666/stc1000_stm8/README.md

 the IAR development environment for STM8, which can be downloaded free of charge.
 Use the code-size limited version.
 After having installed this, the drivers for the ST-Link USB adapter are also installed.
 ![st-link-v2](img/st_link_v2.png)

-The frontpanel PCB has a 4-pin connector (labeled with SIG, RST, VCC and GND).
+The frontpanel PCB already has a 4-pin connector (labeled with SIG, RST, VCC and GND).
 Solder some pins to this and connect the ST-Link adapter (use GND-GND, RST-RST and SWIM-SIG.
 VCC is not needed).
 This is all you need to reprogram the device!
 Power-up the STC\-1000 and connect the ST-Link V2 USB.
 If you have downloaded the project- and source-files, open the project in IAR, do a Project->Rebuild All and then press Ctrl-D. This opens the debugger and transfers the code to the microcontroller.
 The first time you do this, a message pops up stating that protection bits are set and these need to be cleared.
 If you do this (necessary if you want to reprogram the uC), the program present is erased (with no way of getting this back!).